-Business and employment attorney James G. Schwartz has represented businesses and business owners in the Bay Area for more than 40 years, advocating for their interests in both transactional and litigation matters.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation to see how we can help you.
+Cirrus Law PC has represented businesses and business owners in the Bay Area for more than 40 years, advocating for their interests in both transactional and litigation matters.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation to see how we can help you.

 More Blog Posts:

 Lawsuit Against San Francisco Business Alleges Workplace Harassment, Wrongful Termination, Pleasanton Business & Commercial Law Blog, September 7, 2017